Anorectal abscess: Treatment

 It is unclear whether internal packing of the perianal abscess influences time taken for healing, wound pain, development of fistulae, or abscess recurrence.

-The patient usually experiences an almost complete relief of the severe pain associated to his/her abscess upon waking from anesthesia; the pain associated with the opening and draining incision during the post-operative period is often mild in comparison.
+As anorectal abscesses are typically very painful, their incision and drainage is intensely stimulating and laryngospasm during the anaesthetic is common.
+However while these patients often require strong opioids in the intra-operative and immediate post-operative period, the pain will typically improve rapidly.